Azure/SimuLand/3_simulate_detect/credential-access/exportADFSDKMMasterKeyFromDC.md

 **Preconditions**
 * Endpoint: ADFS01 or WORKSTATION
-    * We can use the same PowerShell session on one of the endpoints where we [got the path of the AD FS DKM container path](getADFSDKMContainerADPath.md) from to go through the simulation steps.
+    * We can use the same PowerShell session on one of the endpoints where we [got the path of the AD FS DKM container](getADFSDKMContainerADPath.md) from to go through the simulation steps.
     * Authorization: AD FS service account
     * AD FS DKM container path:
         * Use the output from the step where we [got the path of the AD FS DKM container](getADFSDKMContainerADPath.md) and pass it to the PowerShell snippet below as the variable `$base`.